matomo-org/developer-documentation/docs/Hooks.md

         // ...
     });

-Parameters:
-- array $finalParameters List of parameters that will be passed to the API method.

 Callback Signature:
 <pre><code>function(&amp;$finalParameters)</code></pre>
+- `array` `$finalParameters` List of parameters that will be passed to the API method.

 #### API.$pluginName.$methodName.end